 In the Filter Setup & Testing section, Zapier will test your path rules based on your sample data.
 A message will inform you if your Zap would or would not have continued down this path based on the sample data.

-- To view the specific sample data that was tested, click the down caret to expand it.
+- To view the specific sample data that was tested, click the down arrow to expand it.

 - Click Continue.